3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <br>

-###### Paste this into your printer.cfg file - *THIS REPLACES ANY SIMILAR INCLUDES FOR THE OLD VERSION OF THE FILES YOU MIGHT HAVE HAD!*
+#### Paste this include command into your printer.cfg file next to the main DKEU3 includes.

+###### *THIS REPLACES ANY SIMILAR INCLUDES FOR THE OLD VERSION OF THE FILES YOU MIGHT HAVE HAD!
+DO NOT USE BOTH OLD AND NEW!!*

 ```
 [include ./Demon_Klipper_Essentials_Unified/Other_Files/Demon_User_Files_Updater/Demon_User_Files_Handler_v*.cfg]